U.S. and Iraq conclude talks on troop presence

 Randa Slim, director of the Conflict Resolution and Track II Dialogues Program at the Middle East Institute, described Wednesday’s joint statement as a product of careful messaging but little change.

-“It’s a statement that is aimed at one, strengthening the position of the prime minister, and two, messaging to the Iraqi people that this is a different relationship between the United States and Iraq which is not solely security focused,” she said.
+“It’s a statement that is aimed at one, strengthening the position of the prime minister, and two, messaging to the Iraqi people that this is a different relationship between the United States and Iraq, which is not solely security focused,” she said.

 The United States has had a military presence in Iraq for most of the 18 years since it led a 2003 invasion of the country.
 U.S. troops withdrew in 2011, but returned in 2014 as the dominant partner in a multination coalition assembled to defeat the Islamic State militants who had taken over a third of the country as government security forces collapsed.